Skip to Content

 What types of pasta can I use?

-I usually use casarecce pasta in this dish but it works really well with a host of pasta shapes.
+I usually use casarecce pasta in this dish, but it works really well with a host of pasta shapes.

 Can I use another type of cheese?

-Yes, you could use any cheese that you like, the obvious choice would be parmesan but you should be adventurous!
+Yes, you could use any cheese that you like, the obvious choice would be Parmesan but you should be adventurous!

-This is particularly good with goats cheese, both the hard aged variety and the soft version work well.
+This is particularly good with goats cheese, both the hard-aged variety and the soft version work well.
 I have a deep-fried goats cheese with pea puree recipe that highlights how well sweet peas work with salty-sour goats cheese.

 Can I omit the chilli?

 Yes, it is optional, but a bit of spice really does benefit this recipe.
-You could add a little in with black pepper if that is more to your taste.
+You could add a little with black pepper if that is more to your taste.

 Close up pea and asparagus pasta with casarecce, feta cheese and chilli flakes.